About the Staff

 Kate Tarpey

-• Kate graduated with her Doctorate in Physical Therapy from Widener University in 2014 and has been working in outpatient physical therapy since.
-Kate has training in Pelvic Floor Physical Therapy through Herman and Wallace and is working toward her certification in Pregnancy and Postpartum Corrective Exercises.
-Kate is also certified in vestibular rehabilitation through the American Institute of Balance.
-She has also taken continuing education in the McKenzie Method, Graston Technique, Selective Functional Movement Assessment, and myofascial release.
+• Kate graduated with her Doctorate in Physical Therapy from Widener University.
+Kate is trained in the treatment of adult and pediatric pelvic floor conditions through Herman & Wallace and the APTA.
+She is also a Pregnancy and Postpartum Corrective Exercise Specialist through special training with Sarah Duvall.
+Kate is certified in vestibular rehabilitation through the American Institute of Balance.
 She has a special interest in the treatment of tendinopathies and overuse injuries with an expertise in manual therapy.
 Kate is passionate about individualizing treatment programs to meet the needs of her clients and get them back to doing the things they love to do.

 Kate attended Saint Joseph's University for her undergraduate degree, where she was a member of the Division I Rowing team.
 Outside of work, she continues to stay active on the erg and is an avid runner.
 Kate spends her free time with her family, at sporting events or at the beach in the summer.